rurreac/slider/README.md

 * The Server is located on a private network and a regular Client would not be able to reach it.
 * Several Servers may want to collaborate on the same Client or use a particular Client as a gateway.

-#### `-colorless`:
-Same as with the Server, by default, regardless of the OS, if Slider runs on a PTY, logs will show their log level using colors.
-If this flag is passed then logs will have no colors.

 #### `-fingerprint`:
 A Slider fingerprint represents a sha256sum string of a base64 encoded public key.

-This flag could either be a sha256sum string or a file containing a list of sha256sum string, each one of them representing a different Slider Server.
-This is useful in particular when the Client is running as Listener, and we want to be able to authorize several Servers by their public key.
+This flag could either be a fingerprint string or a file containing a list fingerprints, each one of them representing a different Slider Server.
+This is useful when we want to be able to authorize several Servers by their public key.
 A connection from a Server with a fingerprint not successfully verified will be rejected.

-#### `-keepalive`:
+#### Reverse Client Flags
-By default, Slider pings every Server Session (every 60s) to ensure its available, otherwise kills the Session.

-This value can be changed to any other duration value or set to `0` to completely disable it.

-Keepalive ensures that non listener clients terminate their connection to the server and shutdown, completely disabling the keepalive will leave not listener clients hanging forever.

 #### `-retry`:
-Retry, is an available option on regular clients. a client configured with the `-retry` flag will try to reconnect to the server according to its `-keepalive` value.
-You will very likely want to tune `-keepalive` to either short reconnection intervals or expand them, according to your needs.
+A Reverse Client configured with the `-retry` flag will try to reconnect to the server according to its `-keepalive` value.
+You will very likely want to tune `-keepalive` to either short reconnection intervals or expand them fitting your needs.

 Enabling `-retry` will only have an effect if the Client was able to connect to the Server at least once, in other words, if the Client fails to connect to the Server on the first run it will terminate its execution as usual.